Privacy Odometers and Filters: Pay-as-you-Go Composition: Advanced Composition for Privacy Odometers

 \section{Advanced Composition for Privacy Odometers}

 One might hope to achieve the same sort of bound on the privacy loss from \Cref{thm:drv} when the privacy parameters may be chosen adversarially.
 However we show that this cannot be the case for any valid privacy odometer.
 In particular, even if an adversary selects the same privacy parameter $\epsilon = o(\sqrt{\log( \log(n)/\delta_g)/k } )$ each round but can adaptively select a time to stop interacting with $\game$ (which is a restricted special case of the power of the general adversary -- stopping is equivalent to setting all future $\epsilon_i,\delta_i = 0$), then we show that there can be no valid privacy odometer achieving a bound of $o( \epsilon\sqrt{k \log\left(\log(n)/\delta_g \right)} )$.
 This gives a separation between the achievable bounds for a valid privacy odometers and filters.
-But for privacy applications, it is worth noting that $\delta_g$ is typically set to be (much) smaller than $1/n$, in which case this gap disappears (since $\log(\log(n)/\delta_g) = (1+o(1))\log(1/\delta_g)$ ). \ifsubmission We prove the following with an anti-concentration bound for random walks from \cite{LT91} (see full version). \fi \begin{theorem} For any $\delta_g \in (0,O(1))$ there is no valid $\compodom_{\delta_g}$ privacy odometer where \ifsubmission $ \else
+But for privacy applications, it is worth noting that $\delta_g$ is typically set to be (much) smaller than $1/n$, in which case this gap disappears (since $\log(\log(n)/\delta_g) = (1+o(1))\log(1/\delta_g)$ ). \begin{theorem} For any $\delta_g \in (0,O(1))$ there is no valid $\compodom_{\delta_g}$ privacy odometer where

-\fi \end{theorem}
+\end{theorem}

-\ifsubmission \else In order to prove \Cref{thm:anti_priv}, we use the following anti-concentration bound for a sum of random variables. \begin{lemma}[Lemma 8.1 in \cite{LT91}] Let $X_1, \cdots, X_k$ be a sequence of mean zero i.i.d. random variables such that $|X_1|< a$ and $\sigma^2 = \ex{X_1^2}$.
+In order to prove \Cref{thm:anti_priv}, we use the following anti-concentration bound for a sum of random variables. \begin{lemma}[Lemma 8.1 in \cite{LT91}] Let $X_1, \cdots, X_k$ be a sequence of mean zero i.i.d. random variables such that $|X_1|< a$ and $\sigma^2 = \ex{X_1^2}$.
 For every $\alpha>0$ there exists two positive constants $C_\alpha$ and $c_\alpha$ such that for every $x$ satisfying $\sqrt{k} \sigma C_\alpha \leq x \leq c_\alpha \frac{k\sigma^2}{a}$ we have

 \end{lemma} For $\gamma \in [1/2,1)$, we define the random variables $\xi_i \in \{-1,1 \}$ where

 Note that $\ex{\xi_i}\stackrel{\defn}{=}\mu = 2\gamma-1$ and $\var{\xi_i} \stackrel{\defn}{=}\sigma^2= 1-\mu^2$.
 We then consider the sequence of i.i.d. random variables $X_1, \cdots, X_n$ where $X_i = \left( \xi_i - \ex{\xi_i}\right)$.
 We denote the sum of $X_i$ as